vivekaundkar/TerraformSamples/README.md

-Create a Fargate Cluster, Service, Task definition and deploy above specified ECR image into this cluster to use this repo from root run below commands Terraform init terraform apply -lock=false
+Create a Fargate Cluster, Service, Task definition and deploy above specified ECR image into this cluster to use this repo from root run below commands Terraform init terraform apply

-If you want to destroy cluster run terraform destroy -lock=false
+If you want to destroy cluster run terraform destroy

 As a pre requisite you will need Terraform and AWS CLI installed and configure on your local machine or build agent.

 This repo uses 2 S3 buckets
 sbs-tfstate-bucket - to store TF state sbsimages - To store images needed by container
+Dynamo DB table terraform-lock-table was already created

 It creates all required IAM roles for Fargate cluster and gives needed permissions